-The studio is excited to welcome Steven Gordon Holman who will teach Carve Your Heart Out on November 12th and 13th.
+The studio is excited to welcome Steven Gordon Holman who will teach Carve Your Heart Out on November 12th and 13th, 2016.
 Steve is a visiting artist from Leamington, UT.
-Read on to learn more about his work and be sure to reserve your spot in his class here!
+Read on to learn more about his work!

 SGH: I received BA’s in Visual Arts and Architectural Studies from Brown University in 2011.
 During my last Summer’s at brown I began to apprentice with Ted Harris, a Mexican American silversmith in the Navajo tradition.
 I was intrigued by the properties of metal and the implications for sculpture on such a small scale, and decided to pursue metalwork through graduate school.
 I attended SUNY New Paltz in their MFA Metal program from 2012-2014, where I began to formulate and formalize a more specific artistic vocabulary.

 CC: What role does your material choice play when it comes to your craft?

 SGH: I think that the use of non-traditional material, or any material for that matter, comes with specific implications and specific responsibilities in considering it as an option.
 No material is without history or association, and it’s important to acknowledge that.
 I try to select materials that are imbued with specific meaning and support the moment and story the piece is centered in.
 As most of my work deals with mythologies of the American west, I tend to gravitate towards antler, stones, wood, and implements of hunting and farming.

 CC: What is your process for planning and creating a piece including conceptual development?